Marshall Plan: Polling data

 In a National Opinion Research Center (NORC) poll taken in April 1945, a cross-section of Americans were asked, "If our government keeps on sending lendlease materials, which we may not get paid for, to friendly countries for about three years after the war, do you think this will mean more jobs or fewer jobs for most Americans, or won't it make any difference?"
-75% said the same or more jobs; 10% said fewer.
+57% said more jobs, 18% no-change in jobs; 10% said fewer.

 Before proposing anything to Congress in 1947, the Truman administration made an elaborate effort to organize public opinion in favor of the Marshall Plan spending, reaching out to numerous national organizations representing business, labor, farmers, women, and other interest groups.
 Political scientist Ralph Levering points out that:

 Mounting large public relations campaigns and supporting private groups such as the Citizens Committee for the Marshall Plan, the administration carefully built public and bipartisan Congressional support before bringing these measures to a vote.

 Public opinion polls in 1947 consistently showed strong support for the Marshall plan among Americans.
 Furthermore, Gallup polls in England, France, and Italy showed favorable majorities over 60%.

 Criticism

 Laissez-faire criticism

 Laissez-faire criticism of the Marshall Plan came from a number of economists.
 Wilhelm Röpke, who influenced German Minister for Economy Ludwig Erhard in his economic recovery program, believed recovery would be found in eliminating central planning and restoring a market economy in Europe, especially in those countries which had adopted more fascist and corporatist economic policies.
 Röpke criticized the Marshall Plan for forestalling the transition to the free market by subsidizing the current, failing systems.
 Erhard put Röpke's theory into practice and would later credit Röpke's influence for West Germany's preeminent success.

 Henry Hazlitt criticized the Marshall Plan in his 1947 book Will Dollars Save the World?, arguing that economic recovery comes through savings, capital accumulation, and private enterprise, and not through large cash subsidies.
 Austrian School economist Ludwig von Mises criticized the Marshall Plan in 1951, believing that "the American subsidies make it possible for [Europe's] governments to conceal partially the disastrous effects of the various socialist measures they have adopted".
-Some critics and Congressmen at the time believed that America was giving too much aid to Europe.
-America had already given Europe $9 billion in other forms of help in previous years.
-The Marshall Plan gave another $13 billion, equivalent to about $100 billion in 2010 value.